HL7/fhir-shorthand/input/pagecontent/reference.md

 FHIR elements can contain [references to other Resources](https://www.hl7.org/fhir/R4/references.html#2.3.0).
 FSH represents references using the syntax `Reference({ResourceOrProfile})`.
 A name, id, or URL can be used to identify the resource or profile.
 For example, `Reference(USCorePatientProfile)`, `Reference(us-core-patient)`, and `Reference(http://hl7.org/fhir/us/core/StructureDefinition/us-core-patient)` all are valid references to the [US Core Patient profile](http://hl7.org/fhir/us/core/structuredefinition-us-core-patient.html).
 When referring to a Reference element, the `Reference()` MUST be included, except in the case of a [reference choice path](#reference-paths).
 When syntax allows for multiple References, the items are separated by `or` placed *inside* the parentheses, e.g. `Reference(Patient or Practitioner)`, **not** `Reference(Patient) or Reference(Practitioner)`.

 In constructing profiles, references typically refer to resource or profile *types*, for example, the subject of an Observation could be constrained to `Reference(Patient or Group)`.
 For instances, references typically refer to other instances, for example, a subject of an Observation could be `Reference(JaneDoe)`, assuming JaneDoe names a Patient instance.

-If there are no restrictions on the type of Resource or Profile an element can refer to, this is expressed as `Reference(Any)`.
+If a reference value in an instance does not resolve to another instance, the specified reference value will be retained as-is.

 #### Canonicals

 FHIR elements can reference other resources by their [canonical URL](https://www.hl7.org/fhir/R4/references.html#canonical).
 A canonical reference refers to the standard URL associated with a FHIR item.
-For elements that require a canonical datatype, FSH accepts a URL or an expression in the form `Canonical({name or id})`. `Canonical()` stands for the canonical URL of the referenced item.
+For elements that require a canonical datatype, FSH accepts a URL or an expression in the form `Canonical({name or id or url})`. `Canonical()` stands for the canonical URL of the referenced item.
 For items defined in the same FSH project, the canonical URL is constructed using the FSH project's canonical URL. `Canonical()` therefore enables a user to change the FSH project’s canonical URL in a single place with no changes to FSH definitions.

 When syntax allows for multiple Canonicals, the items are separated by `or` placed *inside* the parentheses, e.g. `Canonical(ActivityDefinition or PlanDefinition)`, **not** `Canonical(ActivityDefinition) or Canonical(PlanDefinition)`.